refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 ### Set up NextUI provider

-After installing and configuring NextUI and its dependencies, set up `NextUIProvider` at the root of your refine project.
+After installing and configuring NextUI and its dependencies, set up `NextUIProvider` at the root of your Refine project.
 Apply the following changes to the `src/index.tsx` file.

 ```tsx title="src/index.tsx"
 import React from "react";